SenseLogic/PENDOWN/README.md

 Open the "sample.html" file with a web-browser like Firefox.

-If the Comic Sans and Consolas fonts are installed on your system, you should see the following result in Firefox or Chromium :
+If the Comic Sans and Consolas fonts are installed on your system, you should see the following result :

 ![](https://github.com/senselogic/PENDOWN/blob/master/SAMPLE/sample.png)